Irrelon/ForerunnerDB/readme.md

 	});

 Which will return an array with all matching documents.
 If no documents match your search, an empty array is returned.

+Supported operators:

+* $gt Greater Than
+* $gte Greater Than / Equal To
+* $lt Less Than
+* $lte Less Than / Equal To
+* $or Match any of the contitions inside the sub-query
+* $and Match all conditions inside the sub-query
+* $exists Check that a key exists in the document
+* $push Used in updates to add an item to an array
+* $pull Used in updates to remove an item from an array
+* arrayKey.$ Positional selector query

+Searches also support regular expressions for advanced text-based queries.
+Simply pass the regular expression object as the value for the key you wish to search, just like when using regular expressions with MongoDB.

 ### Doing Joins
 Sometimes you want to join two or more collections when running a query and return a single document with all the data you need from those multiple collections.
 ForerunnerDB supports collection joins via a simple options key "join".
 For instance, let's setup a second collection called "purchase" in which we will store some details about users who have ordered items from the "item" collection we initialised above: